 The Upper Grand District School Board is governed by a Board of 10 trustees, elected every four years during the municipal elections, and two secondary school student trustees (non-voting) who are selected by their peers on the Upper Grand District Student Senate.
-Student trustees, one representing the Board’s urban secondary schools, the other the rural schools, serve one year terms (September to August).
+Student trustees, one representing the Board’s urban secondary schools, the other the rural schools, serve one year terms (August to July).

 The schedule may vary from month to month depending on the number of Tuesdays in the month, and the month of the year.
 Dates and times are subject to change without notice.

-In Camera (private or closed) meetings of the Board, including Standing Committee meetings that deal with the following: personnel matters; personal information about board members, employees, students, parents/guardians of students; property issues, including school site purchases and disposition; negotiations with employee groups; and litigation affecting the Board are not open to the public.
+“Closed” meetings of the Board, including Standing Committee meetings that deal with the following: personnel matters; personal information about board members, employees, students, parents/guardians of students; property issues, including school site purchases and disposition; negotiations with employee groups; and litigation affecting the Board are not open to the public.
 (Education Act s207)

 Communicating with trustees

-Individuals, organizations and groups are welcome to speak to the Board as a Delegation at a Regular Board or Standing Committee meeting.
-To appear as a delegation you must apply in writing to the Board Chair not later than noon on the Wednesday before the scheduled Tuesday meeting date.
+Individuals, organizations and groups are welcome to speak to the Board as a Delegation at a Regular Board meeting.
+To appear as a delegation you must apply in writing to the Board Chair on or before noon the Wednesday before the scheduled Tuesday meeting date.
 The request should identify the subject you wish to address, the organization or interested parties to be represented and the authority of the spokesperson.
 This allows for advance preparation of the agenda.
-Requests can be made by letter, fax or email.
-(Board By-laws, articles 22, 23).